 In November, Uthingo launched a court challenge to the awarding of the licence to Gidani.

 The NLB instituted High Court action for contraventions of the Lotteries Act against Firstrand Bank Ltd for its “Million a Month” promotional competition and against the South African Children’s Charity Trust and the SABC for the “Winikhaya” competition.
+In March, the High Court set aside the Minister’s awarding of the Lottery operating licence to Gidani.

 In the same month, Uthingo’s original licence expired.
 This meant that there was no licensed operator and for six months there was no National Lottery.